 Best Dog Friendly Beaches in Southern California

 Most dogs love the beach.
 Running in the sand and water while the sea air blows through their fur would make any dog’s day.
-We’ve rounded up a list of The Best Dog Friendly Beaches in Southern California where it’s easy to bring man’s best friend along for an adventure.
+We’ve rounded up a list of The Best Dog Friendly Beaches in Southern California from Carmel to Malibu to San Diego where it’s easy to bring man’s best friend along for an adventure.
 Whether you’re looking for leashed or off-leash beaches, we’ve got something for everyone.
 Just remember that each dog friendly beach will have its own rules, however in general keep in mind a few universal rules:

 - You must clean up after your pet

 - Do Not bring a puppy to a dog beach until they have had all their required vaccinations

 - Be sure that your dog’s required vaccinations are current for the health of all dogs on the beach